norcams/docs-enduser/docs/security-group-sanity.rst

    possible when opening ports to CIDR_ addresses.
 See the `Port Limits`_ section above for details.

-When the problemtic rule has been deleted you will no longer receive alerts about that rule.
+When the problematic rule has been deleted you will no longer receive alerts about that rule.
 You may receive alerts about the new rules that replace it, if we find that those are problematic.